ikhancode/Udacity-FEWD-Nanodegree---Web-Optimization/README.md

 Was able to get a PageSpeed Insights score of 95 and 94 mobile and desktop respectively by doing the following:
   * Compressed / optimized all images.
 Also resized pizzeria image and saved it separately with the original image.
 Original one is used in pizza.html and small (resized) one is used index.html.
   * Added a media query attribute to use print.css only when the screen is in print mode.
-  * Removed online requesting of web fonts and instead added a script at the bottom of the body section to assign fonts.
+  * Removed online requesting of web fonts and instead added an async script at the bottom of the body which avoids render blocking
   * Removed the requesting of style.css file.
 Inlined it instead.
   * Added async attribute in for requesting analytics.js and perfmatters.js and moved their tags at the bottom of the body section